Hi one and all

-Hunter Muskett have almost completed their customary Spring tour without getting lost, forgetting the set lists or breaking strings.
+Meanwhile, Hunter Muskett managed to complete their customary Spring tour without getting lost, forgetting the set lists or breaking strings.
 We covered many, many miles but the weather was forgiving for once and we're on first name terms with every barista on the M1 and M6.

 In 1970 or thereabouts we fondly recall playing the Dog & Partridge Folk Club in Clitheroe, remembered chiefly because the organisers were initially aghast at the sight of an electric guitar in their midst.
 They were eventually persuaded that all would be well and we returned many times.
 So imagine our surprise and delight when members of the audience on that night turned out to see us when we played again in Clitheroe last week.
 None of us looked any older ....